wvulibraries/mfcs-ruby/README.md

   `yarn run jest` will run the javascript tests setup in the `spec/javascript` folder.
 Remember the naming conention must have `*.spec.js` or `*.test.js`.
 This is based on preference, but using RSPEC for the backend testing makes me feel more comfortable with `spec` over `test`.

-  ## RSPEC
-  We are using Rspec and Shoulda matchers in the backend for testing our models.
-There will be a possibility of doing integration tests too, but we want to see how far our JavaScript tests will reach before adding the complexity of more tests to the suite.

-  `RAILS_ENV=test bundle exec rspec` will run the full test `RAILS_ENV=test bundle exec rspec {directory_path}` will run a specific subset of tests `RAILS_ENV=test bundle exec rspec {directory_path}/{test_name}` will run a single test.

   ## Importing
   Scripts have been created to help with the importing of exported data from MFCS (PHP).
-To run the test excute the following commands.
+To run the individual imports excute the following commands.

   `bin/rails r importing/users/import_users.rb` import users
   `bin/rails r importing/forms/import_forms.rb` import forms